Here are some things to know

 - Find your iTunes folder.

 - Right-click on your iTunes folder, then choose Copy.

 - Go to your external hard drive, then right-click and choose Paste.

 Restore your library from a backup

 You can restore your iTunes library from your external drive to your computer.
 If you're restoring an iTunes Library from a different computer, make sure that your new computer has the latest version of iTunes.

 - Quit iTunes.

-- Locate your external drive.
+- Go to "This PC," then click your external drive.

 - When you see a message that asks you to Choose iTunes Library, click Choose Library.

 - Choose the location where you copied your iTunes folder.